Beyond “medication management”

 to discuss progress towards goals

-to make medication adjustments
+to check in about medication progress and make medication adjustments

 to follow up on lab or other testing results